rcalixte/wayland-book/src/seat.md

 ## Releasing devices

-When you're done using a device, each interface has a `release` event you can use to clean it up.
+When you're done using a device, each interface has a `release` request you can use to clean it up.
 It'll look something like this:

 ```xml